ppapad01/HVACsim/README.md

 # How to use the Toolkit

-Download the folder Download ZIP, set the run path in Matlab within the saved folder, and run simSystem.m that appears in Folder path: 'HVACsim/HVACsim modules/simHVAC/simSystem.m'.
+Download the folder Download ZIP, set the run path in Matlab within the saved folder and run the starttoolkit to activate the contained material.
+Then to run the example run simSystem.m that appears in Folder path: 'HVACsim/HVACsim modules/simHVAC/simSystem.m'.
 This will execute all the commands which have been implemented in the Class and run a simulation of the Building HVAC Control system.

 Example: